In this article:

 What is workflow?

-In GatherContent, workflow is a series of steps.
+In Content Workflow, workflow is a series of steps.
 Typically these start at Draft and finish at Published or Completed, but your workflow is fully customisable to suit your needs (Scale and Transform plans).
 This includes giving each step a name, a description and a colour.
-Use colour wisely, as it is used to help you quickly identify the status of your content.

 Managing workflow